HOME2026-06-01T07:55:25-05:00

 St. Mary’s Prayer List

-Please pray for Anna Madden, Roxanne Walsh, Marlene McGowan, Lizzy Mitchell, those who are sick, unemployed, in need, and all families who are suffering in any way; from illness, cancer, uncertainty, & anxieties; Families & Friends, please pray the rosary. *If you or someone you know would like to be included on the prayer list please notify us at bulletin@stmlys.diolcparish.org*
+Please pray for Christy Bingenheimer, Charlene Molitor, Roxanne Walsh, Marlene McGowan, Lizzy Mitchell, those who are sick, unemployed, in need, and all families who are suffering in any way; from illness, cancer, uncertainty, & anxieties; Families & Friends, please pray the rosary. *If you or someone you know would like to be included on the prayer list please notify us at bulletin@stmlys.diolcparish.org

-we inform you that Penny [Catherine] Arens passed away on Friday, April 9th.
+that we inform you that Jim Schoon passed away on Thursday, May 28th.
 Our prayers are with the family through this difficult time.
-Service information will be printed at a later date.
+The funeral will be on Monday, June 1st at 1pm at Saint Mary’s, visitation will begin at 12pm.

 Mass Intentions